mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

    ```

    Similar to the solid field, a default `LINEAR_SOLVER` must be defined. `NONLINITER: Newton` instructs the fluid field to assemble _all_ linearization terms, such that the monolithic FSI scheme can solve the nonlinear problem in each time step with a Newton method using a consistent linearization of all residual terms.
-   A 2nd-order backward differentiation formula (BDF2) is used to approximate the grid velocity in the ALE description of the Navier-Stokes equations based on the ALE Mesh discplacements.
+   A 2nd-order backward differentiation formula (BDF2) is used to approximate the grid velocity in the ALE description of the Navier-Stokes equations based on the ALE Mesh displacements.
    The fluid field performs time integration via the Generalized-alpha scheme [Jansen2000a] with parameters `ALPHA_M`, `ALPHA_F` and `GAMMA` as given.
 See the [fluid time integration documentation](https://4c-multiphysics.github.io/4C/documentation/headerreference.html#fluid-dynamic) for details and further options.

 - Define the **ALE mesh motion** field: